OUGC-Network/NewPoints-Bump-Thread/README.md

 1. Browse to _Configuration » Plugins_ and deactivate this plugin by clicking _Deactivate_.
 2. Follow step 1 and 2 from the [Install](#install) section.
 3. Browse to _Configuration » Plugins_ and activate this plugin by clicking _Activate_.
-4. Browse to _NewPoints_ to manage Newpoints modules.
+4. Browse to _NewPoints_ to manage NewPoints modules.

 ### Template Modifications <a name = "template_modifications"></a>